moj-analytical-services/user-guidance/source/documentation/apps/manage-app-settings-from-cpanel.md

 Environments contain the following parts:
 - A namepace with other required resources on Cloud Platform's cluster, e.g. an ECR repo for storing your app's docker images
 - An environment on GitHub repo
-- [Deployment settings](#introduction-to-the-settings) under each GitHub environment and can be managed through Control panel
+- [Deployment settings](#introduction-to-the-settings) under each GitHub environment and can be managed through Control Panel
 - An ingress (app URL) for you to access the deployed app in each environment The docker image of app will be built and pushed into app's ECR, then be deployed with deployment settings on its namespace via GitHub workflow and can be accessed via the app's URL.